BradleyCodeU/microbit/README.md

 ---

+# Hot Potato

+Players pass the Microbit from one to another.
+Every 5-20 seconds (at random), the Micro:bit should change image, play a sad sound, and that player is out.
+The game then continues until there is only one player left.

+---

 # Clicker Game

 Player A will be clicking the A button as quickly as possible.
 Player B will be clicking B button as quickly as possible.
 Highest score wins.